Microbiology and Immunology

 Students intending to undertake this major should be aware that it requires successful completion of a practical-based subject in which products and reagents derived from animals are used.

 Intended learning outcomes

-- Skills in accurate recording of experimental data, critical analysis and evaluation of scientific data to form evidence-based conclusions
+- capacity for critical analysis and evaluation of scientific data from a range of sources to form evidence-based conclusions;

-- Effective communication of scientific ideas and findings, in both oral and written form
+- skills to effectively communicate scientific ideas and findings effectively in both oral and written form;

-- Capacity to work in groups on activities, both within and outside of the Laboratory.
+- skills for effective participation in group work activities, both within and outside of the laboratory;

 - independence and self-directed learning ability and the ability to set their own goals and effectively manage their time and priorities.